RockX-SG/stone-index/stone-index.md

 Stone Index essentially is a collateralised asset that allows the community to combine different tokens and form an index basket.
 Having an indexed basket makes diversified investment easier for the masses.

-1.Create an index
+* Create an index
 The creator of the index create a Substrate pallet that defines the composition of the basket.
 The Stone Team will manage these baskets(aDOT, bDOT and other liquid tokens) and indexes(iDOT) in this proposal.

-2.Purchase an index
+* Purchase an index
 Users can select to purchase from the indexed basket.
 They can purchase with aDOT, bDOT which would then automatically convert it to the underlying basket composition using DEX.

-3. Redeem an index
+* Redeem an index
 Alternatively if user wants to redeem the underlying index, they can choose to deposit the index token back into the Stone Platform.
 Subsequently the underlying tokens would be sent back to the user’s wallet.

 #### MockUI